pfaffventer/ibear-co-za-eclipse-rcp/README.md

 ![alt text](https://github.com/pfaffventer/ibear-co-za-eclipse-rcp/blob/master/readme.resource/filter_panel_003.PNG "Filter panel")

+#Editor panel
+write stuff about binding from input to grid cell write stuff about browsing and selecting data and adding data e.g. product category on the fly

 #Database
 write stuff about apache dbutils and whatever filter here

 #Conclution

 At a late stage in the development of this library, the company I work for implemented a Microsoft based ERP system, I then developed a similar set of components in C# using wpf for the gui components, the C# library was used to develop a production supplier payment system, which at the time of writing this document, processed payments in excess of 1.5bn South African rand annually.

+write stuff about lessons learnt